mrazjava/booklink-backend/README.md

 Backend will run on port `8080`.
 PostgreSQL will run on port `5432`.
 PgAdmin4 will run on port `8100`.

 ## pgAdmin4
+Access to `pgAdmin4` is not required to try the backend locally, or even to develop some basic functions.
+However, sooner or later administering the database during the development will become a necessity.
 To log into `pgAdmin4` enter the following credentials:

 * Login e-mail address: value of `PGADMIN_DEFAULT_EMAIL` defined in `docker-compose.yml`
 * Login password: value of `PGADMIN_DEFAULT_PASSWORD` defined in `docker-compose.yml`